-Server instances (PSoC 6-BLE only) - The number of GATT Server instances.
-The Bluetooth[®] resource supports a single instance of a GATT Server (single GATT database).
+Server instances (PSoCTM Bluetooth® LE only Legacy Stack (PSoCTM 63)) - The number of GATT Server instances.
+The Bluetooth® resource supports a single instance of a GATT Server (single GATT database).
 You can add additional Services or complete Profiles to the existing Server Profiles tree to build the GATT database.
-This single GATT database will be re-used across all Bluetooth[®] Low Energy connections.
+This single GATT database will be re-used across all Bluetooth® Low Energy connections.

-Note: The CCCD values for each of active connections will be unique.
+The CCCD values for each of active connections will be unique.
+Note:

-• Client instances (PSoC 6-BLE only) - The number of GATT Client instances.
+- Client instances (PSoCTM Bluetooth® LE only Legacy Stack (PSoCTM 63)) The number of GATT Client instances.
 One GATT Client instance exists per connection.
 You can configure up to four GATT Client instances.
-All GATT Client instances have one common Client Profiles tree configuration.

-- Add Profile Available when the GATT node is highlighted in the Profile tree.
+All GATT Client instances have one common Client Profiles tree configuration. - Add Profile Available when the GATT node is highlighted in the Profile tree.
 It allows adding a whole Profile to the Profiles tree.
 This option does not remove existing Services from the tree.
 Several Profiles can exist in the tree simultaneously. - Add Service Available when the Profile Role is highlighted in the Profile tree.
-Allows loading of Services in • the selected Profile Role.
-In the GATT server configuration, adds the selected service data to the server GATT database and enables service-specific APIs.

-For PSoC 6-BLE devices, in the GATT client configuration, the data structures for auto discovery of this service are created.
+Allows loading of Services in the selected Profile Role.
+In the GATT server configuration, adds the selected service data to the server GATT database and enables service-specific APIs. - For PSoCTM Bluetooth® LE only Legacy Stack (PSoCTM 63) devices, in the GATT client configuration, the data structures for auto discovery of this service are created.
 If services not populated in the GUI are discovered during auto discovery, this option ignores those services and the application is responsible for discovering the details of such services.
-Refer to the Profiles section for the available Services.

-- Add Characteristic Available when a service is highlighted in the Profile tree.
-The Characteristic options • are unique to each Service and are loaded automatically when a service is added to the design.
+Refer to the Profiles section for the available Services. - Add Characteristic Available when a service is highlighted in the Profile tree.
+The Characteristic options are unique to each Service and are loaded automatically when a service is added to the design.
 The Add Characteristic button can be used to manually add a new characteristic to the service.
 All characteristics for the above-mentioned services plus Custom Characteristic are available for selection. - Add Descriptor Available when a characteristic is highlighted in the Profile tree.
-Similar to the Characteristic options, the Descriptor options are unique to a characteristic and are all automatically loaded when a characteristic is added to the design.
-For more information about Bluetooth[®] Low Energy Characteristic Descriptors, refer to developer.bluetooth.org.

-Only members of Bluetooth® SIG have full access to this site.
-Note:

-- Delete Deletes the selected Service, Characteristic, or Descriptor. • - Rename Renames the selected item in the Profiles tree. • - Copy/Paste Copies/pastes items in the Profiles tree. . - Move Up/Down Moves the selected item up or down in the Profiles tree. • - Reset branch to default Resets the selected item with child items in the Profiles tree to the default. • - Expand All Expands all items in the Profiles tree. • - Collapse all Services Collapses all Services in the Profiles tree. •
+Similar to the Characteristic options, the Descriptor options are unique to a characteristic and are all automatically loaded when a characteristic is added to the design. - Delete Deletes the selected Service, Characteristic, or Descriptor. - Rename Renames the selected item in the Profiles tree. - Copy/Paste - Copies/pastes items in the Profiles tree. - Move Up/Down Moves the selected item up or down in the Profiles tree. • - Reset branch to default Resets the selected item with child items in the Profiles tree to the default. - Expand All Expands all items in the Profiles tree. - Collapse all Services Collapses all Services in the Profiles tree.